meelivyas11/AdvanceJavaFlavors/README.md

  - Open the repository 'AdvanceJavaFlavors' from eclipse IDE
  - Import 'Maven-Plugin' and 'Maven-Web' Project (`File->Import->General->Existing Project into Workspace`) from eclipse IDE
  - Resolve the build path erros by re-adding the jars (serlet-api.jar) present in Jars folder of the repository
- - Create a new `Apache Tomcat v8.0` server
  - Build the maven project and start the Server (See Below Steps)

 ### Spring & Maven